CESNET/etlog/doc/notes.md

 Timestamp field is populated with artificial data, just to distint in which interval the record belongs.
+Inserted timestamp is javascript Date for corresponding day at 00:00:00:000 (hours, minutes, seconds, milliseconds).
 Lowest distinction interval for timestamp is 24 hours.